saksham-gera/DesignWithSpark/README.md

-# Design-with-Spark ✨
+# My Tee 3D ✨

-Welcome to **Design-with-Spark**, a cutting-edge web application that unleashes your creativity, allowing you to design stunning T-shirts with the help of generative AI image generation.
+Welcome to **My Tee 3D**, a cutting-edge web application that unleashes your creativity, allowing you to design stunning T-shirts with the help of generative AI image generation.
 Dive into the world of fashion and personalize not just T-shirts but also Shirts, Hoodies, and Tank Tops with your unique touch.
 Featuring a dynamic dashboard, an intelligent AI chat-bot for assistance, and groundbreaking text-to-image technology, your design journey promises to be seamless and innovative.

 ![Design-with-Spark img2](./client/public/Tshirt-1.png)